 The City is seeking a non-profit housing provider with strong property management expertise and a financial track record of operating rental housing, preferably with social or affordable housing program experience.
-Organizations must demonstrate the ability to manage the building in a manner that creates stable, well-maintained homes for people experiencing homelessness.
+Organizations must demonstrate the ability to manage the building in a manner that creates stable, well-maintained homes for people exiting homelessness.

-Proponents should also demonstrate their experience and ability to deliver the support services set out in Section 3.3 either directly, or in partnership with an experienced support provider.
-Proponents may decide and, if applicable, are encouraged to work with one or more support services agencies who have experience delivering services based on a Housing First, trauma-informed, and harm reduction approach.
+Proponents should also demonstrate their experience and ability to deliver the support services set out in Section 3.4 either directly, or in partnership with an experienced support provider.
+Proponents may decide and, if applicable, are encouraged to work with one or more support services agencies who have experience delivering services based on a Housing First, strength-based, trauma-informed, and harm reduction approach.
 Proponents and/or their support service provider partners must have experience in providing supports for the intended tenant group (described in Section 1.4).
-The City welcomes details from proponents in their support services plans (described in Section 4.5) that describe how support services will be tailored towards target tenant groups, and if specific intended tenant groups will be the focus of the program.